gr0shi/gr0shi/README.md

 ### My name is *Maxim*

 - 🔭 I’m currently working on movie-picker
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning Python
 - 📫 How to reach me: <maxjmagic@gmail.com>
-- ⚡ Fun fact: _Email is older than the WWW_ :)
+- ⚡ Fun fact: *Email is older than the WWW* :)